eclipse-vertx/vert.x/core_manual_java.md

 #### Reading Data from the Socket

 To read data from the socket you need to set the `dataHandler` on the socket.
-This handler will be called with an instance of `org.vertx.java.core.buffer.Bufer` every time data is received on the socket.
+This handler will be called with an instance of `org.vertx.java.core.buffer.Buffer` every time data is received on the socket.
 You could try the following code and telnet to it to send some data:

     NetServer server = vertx.createNetServer();